 BASIS FOR CHANGE: EPA Region 6 has requested that the state's water quality standards and TMDL guidance refer to use of both colony forming units (cfu) and most probable number (MPN).
-The use of more cost-effective and time efficient methods in which counts are expressed as MPN/100 ml was approved by EPA for testing ambient waters in 2003^{1} and for wastewater and sewage sludge in 2007^{2} .
-The SWQB is currently using an approved EPA method for sampling and analyzing bacteria levels in ambient water and which reports results in MPN/100 ml.
-The currently recommended EPA recreational or bacteria criteria for E. coli are expressed as cfu/100 ml measured using EPA Method 1603 or any other equivalent method that measures culturable E. coli^{3,4}.
+The use of more cost-effective and time efficient methods in which counts are expressed as MPN/100 ml was approved by EPA for testing ambient waters in 20031 and for wastewater and sewage sludge in 20072.
+The Bureau is currently using an approved EPA method for sampling and analyzing bacteria levels in ambient water and which reports results in MPN/100 ml.
+The currently recommended EPA recreational or bacteria criteria for E. coli are expressed as cfu/100 ml measured using EPA Method 1603 or any other equivalent method that measures culturable E. coli ^{3,4}.
 Therefore, the water quality standards are proposed to be revised to reflect the use of updated methods for monitoring, assessment and reporting.
-References for EPA Method 1603 and EPA's final rules establishing alternate test procedures may be included in 20.6.4.901 NMAC as references.
+References for EPA Method 1603 and EPA's final rules establishing alternate test procedures may be included in 20.6.4.901 NMAC as references (see also the memo in Attachment 1).